1908 Tennessee Volunteers football team: Schedule

-Season summary
+Game summaries

 North Carolina

 Fullback Clarence McCollum returned a fumble 75 yards against North Carolina.

 Maryville

 In the second week of play, the Vols beat Maryville 39–5.

 Kentucky State

 Tennessee celebrated the victory over Kentucky State 7–0, as they were outweighed 10 pounds to the man.
 A 40-yard run by Leach set up an offtackle run by Peery.

 Georgia

 Leach scored all of Tennessee's points in the 10–0 victory over Georgia with a 30-yard fumble return for a touchdown and a 40-yard field goal.

 Georgia Tech

 Tennessee defeated John Heisman's Georgia Tech team 6–5, "in a game in which they clearly outplayed the Yellow Jackets".
 Tech scored first thanks to three consecutive completed forward passes.
 Perry scored Tennessee's touchdown.
 He scored another just after the referee blew the whistle to end the contest.

-at Vanderbilt
+At Vanderbilt

 1908 was a down year for Vanderbilt with a wealth of sophomores; guided shrewdly by McGugin to its success.
 Vanderbilt won the match between the two schools 16 to 9.

 Walker Leach made a 41-yard field goal to put the Vols up 4 to 0.
 "This seemed to arouse the local team" and Vanderbilt drove down the field for a touchdown.
 On a fake kick, Leach circled Vanderbilt's left end for 60 yards.
 Ray Morrison stopped him short of the goal.